samirboudjebla/DeepDiveDynamoDB/README.md

 ## 02_Table_IO
-it contains the different operations we can do on a dynamodb table it also shows how to install dynamodb locally for quick propotyping
+it contains the different operations we can do on a dynamodb table it also shows how to install dynamodb locally for quick prototyping